HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

     await client.message_create(message.channel, embed=embed)
 ```

-The main difference, between `Converter` and `FlaggedAnnotation`, that `FlaggedAnnotation` can be used to build
+The main difference between `Converter` and `FlaggedAnnotation` is that `FlaggedAnnotation` can be used to build
-multy type parsers.
+multi-type parsers.

 ```py
 from hata import UserBase, ChannelBase